hjacobs/python-clickclick/README.rst

    :target: https://pypi.python.org/pypi/clickclick/
    :alt: License

-Utility functions for the wonderful `Click library`_.
+Utility functions (Python 3 only) for the wonderful `Click library`_.
-Click is a Python 3 package for creating beautiful command line interfaces in a composable way with as little code as necessary.
+Click is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.

 Usage